Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Introduction

-\paragraph{Interval Predictor Models (IPMs).} For simpler models and regression tasks, IPMs, which provide interval predictions with guaranteed accuracy, can be employed \citep{campi2009intervalPred}.
+The scenario approach has also been central in establishing probabilistic guarantees for interval predictor models \citep{campi2009intervalPred}, which equip simple regression models with prediction intervals.
 The fundamentals of IPMs lie in interval regression analysis, where interval parameters are optimized through linear programming to ensure that the predicted intervals contain the observed outputs while minimizing interval width \citep{ishibuchi1990interval}.
 For linear-parameter models, spherical or hyper-rectangular parameter sets are estimated with linear programming, while ellipsoidal parameter sets are identified by solving convex optimization problems \citep{campi2009intervalPred}.
 For nonlinear models, such as single-layer neural networks, parameters can be estimated through incremental nonlinear programming approaches, as each observation introduces non-convex constraints \citep{campi2015nonconvex}.
 Alternatively, one can first map every input-output pair on a collection of parameter points and then search for a parameter set that tightly encloses parameters corresponding to all scenarios \citep{crespo2021interval}.
 For arbitrary neural networks, an additive uncertainty interval can be directly computed from the maximum prediction error after optimizing the minimax criterion during training \citep{garatti2019interval,sadeghi2019efficientTraining}.
 A survey of IPMs is provided by \citet{rocchetta20211soft}.
 Furthermore, a comparison with bounded-error approaches, which compute the set of parameters consistent with a predefined error bound and the observed data, is presented in \citet{blesa2011robustFault}.

-\paragraph{Reachset-conformant Identification.}
+\subsubsection{Reachset-conformant Identification.}